 - Accurately make well-thought-out choices that are in the interests of the citizens;

 - More efficiently carry out activities within the official organisation;

 - Increase the quality of the service.

 Therefore, the municipality of Borsele has drawn up a clear service vision in the context of the service provision programme.
 The vision serves as a guide when making choices in terms of organisational development, employee development, functional support and the set-up of processes.
-Multiple projects have been formulated based on this programme, and the first project launched is the optimisation of the environmental permit process.
+Multiple projects have been formulated based on this programme, and the first project launched is the optimization of the environmental permit process.